gchatelet/gcc_cpp_mangling_documentation/README.md

 - `3foo` function name, length encoded.
 - `v` no parameter is encoded as a single `void` parameter.

-Note: the return type is not encoded here (although there are cases where it is encoded: function pointers and funtion template instances)
+**Note**: the return type is not encoded here (although there are cases where it is encoded: function pointers and funtion template instances)

 ### Function template instance declaration
 ```